-If you suffer from headaches, migraines or other pains, there’s good news: you can use pain meditation techniques for relief.
-The scripts below will help you to get started.
+If you suffer from headaches, migraines or other pains, there’s good news, you can find relief through meditation.
+Trust me, I do.

 1: Mindfulness Meditation

-Mindfulness meditation is essentially the practice of focusing the mind on the present moment in a nonjudgmental way [READ: Mindfulness for beginners, which contains the meditation script].
+Mindfulness meditation is essentially the practice of focusing the mind on the present moment in a nonjudgmental way [READ: Mindfulness for beginners]

 There is a reason for this.
-The majority of the time, when we experience pain, we dwell on it.
-The mind sinks into the feeling of pain and the symptoms amplify.
-When we are mindful, we simply observe the pain nonjudgmentally.
-This helps us to accept the discomfort and not to dwell on it.
+Most of the time, when we experience aches, we dwell on it.
+The mind sinks into the feeling of soreness and the symptoms amplify.
+When we are mindful, we simply observe the feeling nonjudgmentally.
+In turn, this helps us to accept the discomfort and not to dwell on it.

-Scientific research has proven that we can indeed use Mind-body techniques, including mindfulness, for headaches, migraines, and other pains.
+Scientific research suggests we can use Mind-body techniques, including mindfulness, for headaches, migraines, and other aches.
 One of the best pain meditation techniques is the Mindfulness-Based Stress Reduction program designed by Jon Kabat Zinn.

 Kabat Zinn’s studies reveal that individuals who practise Mindfulness-Based Stress Reduction have 1.4 fewer migraines per month than the average individual.
-For people who meditate, headaches and migraines tend to be shorter and less intense.
+Plus, headaches and migraines are less intense in meditators.

-When we perform Mindfulness-Based Stress Reduction, we nonjudgmentally accept the pain we are experiencing.
-The aim is to perceive the pain precisely as it is: as pure energy.
-This acceptance of pain has been proven to significantly reduce suffering.
-It relieves the stress, which reduces the pain, and it also reduces the psychosomatic aspects of pain.
+When we perform Mindfulness-Based Stress Reduction, we nonjudgmentally accept the feelings we are experiencing.
+The aim is to perceive the feeling precisely as it is: as pure energy.
+This reduces suffering, relieves stress, and reduces the psychosomatic aspects of pain.

-If you suffer from muscular pains there’s good news too: Taoist meditations help.
+If you suffer from muscular sores, Taoist meditations help.

 Taoist meditations are all about self-acceptance and harmony.
 They are designed to cultivate the flow of chi (prana) around the body.

-Especially useful for muscular pains and arthritis are tai chi and Qigong.
+Especially useful for muscular soreness and arthritis are tai chi and Qigong.
 These are slow movement meditations that improve coordination and help to reduce inflammation.

 In World War II, Dr Harry Beescher was treating soldiers for wounds.
 One day he ran out of morphine, so he switched to a saline solution.
 It was a switch that should have been obvious.
 Saline solution should not possibly be as effective as morphine.
 Otherwise, why would doctors in hospitals give you morphine when you’re in discomfort…?

-But 40% of the soldiers that Dr Beescher treated said they didn’t feel the pain after being treated.
+But 40% of the soldiers that Dr Beescher treated said they didn’t feel the soreness afterwards.
+The salt was a placebo.

 A placebo is when you are healed simply because you think you are being healed.